 - dispute resolution bodies

-- information technology providers and administration services; and
+- information technology providers and administration services, mailing houses and marketing organisations

 - government, statutory or regulatory bodies